V-Squared/V-Squared.github.io/plan/flow/publishing/classeur-manual.md

 ### Using in Production

-We found Classeur to be complete & stable enough to use it in our production.
-As you can see in above capabilities list it lacks important features and has bugs.
+We have found Classeur to be complete & stable enough to use it in our production flow.
+As you can see in the capabilities list above, it lacks some important features and has bugs.
 But frankly we have not found a better alternative.
 It is an open source project on GitHub with friendly and responsive developers.
 As such we are contributing what we can to fix any open issues.

 __Bottom Line:__  We work much faster and have more fun at work with Classeur than without!
 As such it is highly recommended for anyone implementing a markdown based publishing workflow.